about indent-based tree structures

 composition

-indent alone can not mark multiple sub-lists on the same line, like in this s-expression:
+indent alone can not mark multiple sub-lists on a single line, like in this s-expression:

 (+ (* 1 2) (/ 4 2))

-line wrapping can be done with continued or one-step increased indent on following lines. naive line wrapping starts at the beginning of a line and can be more difficult to read
+line wrapping can be done with continued or further increased indent for following lines. naive line wrapping tends to restart wrapped text from the beginning of the line, ignoring indent, and can be more difficult to read.

 two spaces per indentation step is a widespread convention. use of the tab character is also common, which introduces all the complications associated with tab character usage, including the introduction of a second invisible space character and therefore a possible incorrect mix of spaces and tabs, the designation of an extra character for text compression, the necessity for viewer and editor programs to render it and the required configuration of all potential viewer and editor programs to show the tab character with an appropriate and preferred width. tab is usually rendered as 8 spaces tabular aligned to the next equidistant spacing from the beginning of the line, which isnt how people usually want to indent. indent isnt hard to recognise and viewers could display it in users preferred width regardless of the use of space or tab character